An old topographical map showing the Newberry caldera area in Oregon. It is used as the background for a text box.

 I hold a Master’s degree in Clinical Rehabilitation Counseling from Portland State University, as well as the Clinical Rehabilitation Counselor (CRC) and National Certified Counselor (NCC) credentials.
 I’m currently working toward licensure as a Registered Counseling Associate under the Oregon Board of Licensed Professional Counselors and Therapists (OBLPCT) and as such my work is supervised by Deanna Cor, PhD, NCC, LPC and Kerri Anderson Linde, NCC, LPC.

-I am currently engaged in year two of a three year training program in Somatic Experiencing (SE), which is an approach to trauma healing that focuses on how our bodies process stress and resilience.
+I am currently engaged in an advanced training program in Somatic Experiencing (SE), which is an approach to trauma healing that focuses on how our bodies process stress and resilience.

-Additionally, I have received specific training in abuse intervention, group facilitation, and acceptance and commitment therapy (ACT).
+Additionally, I have received specific training in Exposure and Response Prevention (ERP), abuse intervention, group facilitation, and acceptance and commitment therapy (ACT).

 I aim to provide trauma informed, LGBTQIA+ affirming, body-neutral, and anti-oppressive counseling to all my clients.
 Accordingly, as a white, straight, cisgender man, I believe it’s important for me to be explicit about how these dominant identities might interact in our work with any marginalized and/or privileged identities you hold.